 You may have also had to land in the wrong place before finding your way to the right one, especially in your journey of personal and professional growth.
 My job at UCLA was a turning point.
 While it offered valuable clinical experience, it clarified that I was destined for a different path, focusing more on prevention, education, and person-centered care.
 In 1987, I was accepted into the master's program in public health at UCLA, setting the stage for the next chapter of my journey.

 In the meantime, I desperately wanted a break from my current life and was ready for an adventure before diving back into school.
 I decided to volunteer in a clinic in rural Mexico for six months.
-I contacted David Werner, the author of "Where There Are No Doctors," who had established "Proyecto Projimo" in the Mexican state of Sinaloa.
+I contacted David Werner, the author of Where There Is No Doctor, who had established "Proyecto Projimo" in the Mexican state of Sinaloa.
 He gave me the following instructions: "Fly into Mazatlan, catch a bus to the town of Ajoya, and ask for Lupe.
 She will rent a room to you for $6.00 a night, including breakfast."
 I packed a suitcase full of medical supplies and hope and boarded the plane.